INESCTEC/predico-collabforecast/documentation/docs/getting_started.md

 The interaction of these components with market makers and forecasters is shown in the **<a href="../static/modules-breakdown.png" target="_blank">forecasting components diagram</a>**.

+## Timezone and Time Resolution

+The Predico platform operates in the Central European Time (CET) timezone.
+Forecasters should be aware of the following time resolution requirements:

+- **Timezone**: All times mentioned in the platform are in UTC.
+- **Challenges Forecast Horizon**: Challenges are typically day-ahead, covering the 24-hour period.
+The start/end datetimes of the forecast are defined according to target country timezone (in this case, Belgium, CET).

+Therefore the forecasted values for a specific day should cover:

+- **from 22:00 to 21:45 UTC** (DST Time / Summer Time)
+- **from 23:00 to 22:45 UTC** (Standard Time / Winter Time)

+!!! info "Daylight Saving Time (DST)"
+    - The platform adjusts for DST changes in March and October.
+On these days, the number of forecasted values per day will be 92 and 100, respectively.
+    - Every forecasting challenge has information on the expected forecast leadtimes (start/end datetimes) to help forecasters prepare their submissions accordingly.

 ## Forecast Submissions

 Forecasters can submit forecasts for open Market Challenges, competing for the prize money available.
 They may commence or stop contributing to the market at any time.